udacity/create-your-own-adventure/english/marshmallow.md

 searching for [good](tvf-play/watch.md) content.

-If you decide to do nothing and simply stay [here](marshmallow.md)?
+What if you decide to do nothing and simply stay [here](marshmallow.md)?